JihunKimCode/poke_counter/README.md

 - **Search ID or Name**
     - English, Korean, Japanese, Chinese, French, German, Spanish, Italian, and Czech
 - **Search Dropdown**
-    - Fetch to csv file of PokeAPI
+    - Fetch to CSV file of PokeAPI
-    - Related Pokemon list on serach bar
+    - Related Pokémon list on the search bar
     - Levenshtein Distance + Regex
 - **Voice Search**
-    - Fetch to csv file of PokeAPI
+    - Fetch to CSV file of PokeAPI
     - Levenshtein Distance
+- **Search with a query in address**
+    - Search with query string and parameters
+        - Adding "?s=lapras" after the URL will search for information about Lapras.
+    - This allowed the embedding of hyperlinks in each image
 - **Sprite**
     - Shiny/Female Sprite
     - Front/Back Sprite